-You can run the WebChatGUI client as an applet, using the ClientStart applet, or as an application, using the client's main() method.
+You can run the WebChatGUI client as an applet, using the ClientStart applet, or as an application, using the client's main () method.
 The source code for the client application consists of the following Java classes:

-- Class local_implementation implements the IDL interface CallBack. - Class WebChatGUI initializes the client application and implements the client main () method. - Class Process_Events supports the creation of a thread to handle incoming Orbix lava events, such as callbacks from the server.
+- Class local implementation implements the IDL interface CallBack. - Class WebChatGUI initializes the client application and implements the client main () method. - Class Process\Events supports the creation of a thread to handle incoming Orbix Java events, such as callbacks from the server.